cfug/flutter.cn/src/development/platform-integration/platform-channels.md

     super.configureFlutterEngine(flutterEngine)
     MethodChannel(flutterEngine.dartExecutor.binaryMessenger, CHANNEL).setMethodCallHandler {
       call, result ->
-      // Note: this method is invoked on the main thread.
+      // This method is invoked on the main thread.
       // TODO
     }
   }